vormkracht10/laravel-seo-scanner/README.md

     /*
     |--------------------------------------------------------------------------
-    | Check pages and models
+    | Database
     |--------------------------------------------------------------------------
     |
     | Here you can specify which pages you want to check.
-It is possible to
+When you specify a
-    | specify a model which implements the SeoScore interface.
-This way you
+    | model, the SEO score will be saved to the database.
+This way you can
-    | can check the SEO score of a specific page.
+    | check the SEO score of a specific page.
     |
     */
-    'pages' => [
+    'database' => [
+        'connection' => 'mysql',
+        'table_name' => 'seo_scores',
-        'model' => '',
+        'model' => null,
     ],

     /*
     |--------------------------------------------------------------------------